Helping Elephants in Thailand

 Questions?
 Comments?

-General Managers at Maetaman
+A Message from the General Managers at Maetaman

 We are constantly working on helping elephants in Thailand.
 The relationship between mankind and elephants began many thousands of years ago.
 Today’s elephant caretakers and owners use this vast knowledge of elephant care that has been passed from generation to generation to find new methods to take a better care of all of our elephants.